 - Online dealers like E-Trade, who charge a small fee per transaction.

-- Small brokers just execute orders.
-For more, see Stock Market Components.
+- Small brokers who just execute orders.

 Companies sell stocks because it's a good way to get an enormous sum of financial capital.
 However, the company itself must be generating a lot of income to make it worthwhile.
-Issuing an Initial Public Offering (IPO) is very expensive.
+Issuing an Initial Public Offering is very expensive.
 After that, there is no privacy, as investors review the company's profits and strategy every quarter.
 The other ways of obtaining financing are private, through personal loans or private investors, or through bonds, which are loans traded publicly.
 The advantage of stocks vs. bonds is that a stock doesn't require a monthly repayment of interest.

 Individuals use the stock market because the returns, on average, outpace those of other investments, such as bonds or commodities.
 Stock market investing is an excellent way to make sure your investments do better than inflation.

+The stock market contributes to the U.S. economy.
 If investors believe the economy is growing, then they will invest in stocks.
 That because a strong economy helps companies improve their earnings.
 That's known as a bull market.
 It usually occurs along with the expansion phase of the business cycle.
 Most commodities also do well.
 That's because expanding businesses will demand more oil, copper, and other natural goods.
 The most recent bull market occurred from March 2009 until August 2013.

 If investors think the economy is slowing or stagnant, they will invest in bonds, which are a safer investment.
 That's because bonds give a fixed return over the life of the loan.
 Bonds do well during the contraction phase of the business cycle.
 When bonds do well, stocks lose value.
-That's known as a bear market, and it typically last 18 months.
+That's known as a bear market, and it typically lasts 18 months.
 The last bear market was from December 2007 to March 2009.
 For more, see Dow Closing History.